dgonzalb/BambooPaymentDoc/content/en/Payouts/Overview/Payout-Concepts.md

 Bamboo Payouts offers three models that means a combination of origin and destination currency.

 ### USD to Local (USD2L)
-The payout is requested in local currency and the payee receives the funds in local currency.
+The payout is requested in US Dollars and the payee receives the funds in local currency.

 ### Local to Local (L2L)
-The payout is requested in local currency and the payee receives the funds in US Dollars.
+The payout is requested in local currency and the payee receives the funds in local currency.
+In this model, the country of origin and recipient must be the same.

 ### USD to USD (USD2USD)
 The payout is requested in US Dollars and the payee receives the funds in US Dollars.
 Currently, this model is only available in Peru.